 You also have to make sure the design of the saw is ergonomic, whether it’s full-sized or not.
 For the material, there are a few ubiquitous ones in circular saw manufacturing, and they are steel, aluminum and magnesium.
 Steel was once the most popular type, but manufacturers have started to phase it out and make way for the lighter aluminum and magnesium options.

 Sure, aluminum is lighter, but it’s not as durable as steel and also more expensive.
 Our experts like magnesium for its lightweight properties and higher durability, but it is more on the expensive side.

 If you want to make your saw more convenient to use, you can check some ways to convert circular saw to table saw without costing you much.

 If you know how to use a circular saw when cutting concrete blocks, then you are aware of its corresponding safety measures.
 There are important safety features to look for that can not only keep you from injury but also facilitate your work include LED work lights, a laser guide for the cut line, and a blade guard for a straight cut and a rafter hook.

 Having LED work lights light the way will give you clear visuals of the cut path.
 The laser guide will allow for a precise cut line, but our team still suggests utilizing a blade guard to make sure the cut is straight.

-Then there is the consideration of the shoe material.
+Then there is the consideration of the shoe material (steel, aluminum, magnesium shoes).
 Steel shoes can bend, so an aluminum or magnesium shoe has square edges but the magnesium shoe is what we recommend as it’s much lighter.
 Not only that, the magnesium shoe is the strongest among the three.